CREATE TABLE AS

 IF NOT EXISTS

-Do not throw an error if a relation with the same name already exists.
-A notice is issued in this case.
-Refer to CREATE TABLE for details.
+Do not throw an error if a relation with the same name already exists; simply issue a notice and leave the table unmodified.

 table_name